hugovk/flaky/README.rst

     tox

-The tox tests include code style checks via pep8 and pylint.
+The tox tests include code style checks via pycodestyle and pylint.

 Copyright and License